 Emily’s successful career in innovative marketing, sales, and public relations has enveloped her in tourism, hospitality, and nonprofit work.
-Previously at Excellence in Education and Tahoe Truckee Community Foundation, Emily is now the Associate Director of the Squaw Valley Institute and is helping connect the community through inspirational programming celebrating the arts, wellness, education and adventure.
+Previously at Excellence in Education and Tahoe Truckee Community Foundation, Emily is now the Associate Director of SVI and is helping connect the community through inspirational programming celebrating the arts, wellness, education and adventure.
 Mike, the Chief Financial Officer for the Tahoe Donner Association, is also committed to his community.
 He is an Assistant Boy Scout Troop Master, was the President of the Truckee Trails Foundation, and sits on the Finance Committee for the North Lake Tahoe Resort Association.

 They continue to make philanthropy a priority and support causes in the school district, local nonprofit organizations, and the Boy Scouts and Girl Scouts.
 Emily says, “I love being a Queen as Tahoe Truckee Community Foundation and the Queen of Hearts dramatically improves and enhances this community and the way of life for so many people.”